Greg Locke: Social media and political controversy

+Focus on exorcism and demonic possession

-On January 23, 2022, during a sermon, Locke claimed that obsessive-compulsive disorder and autism spectrum disorder "could be" forms of demonic possession: "Are you telling me my kid's possessed?
-No. I'm telling you your kid could be "demonized" and attacked but your doctor calls it autism."
-This statement was condemned by advocates for neurodivergent people and the Autism Faith Network.
+Following the end of the Trump administration, Locke shifted his public ministry's focus toward exorcism and demonic possession.
+On January 23, 2022, during a sermon, Locke asserted that conditions such as obsessive-compulsive disorder and autism spectrum disorder "could be" manifestations of demonic influence, stating: "Are you telling me my kid's possessed?
+No. I'm telling you your kid could be demonized and attacked but your doctor calls it autism."
+This drew condemnation from advocates for neurodivergent people and from the Autism Faith Network.

-On February 2, 2022, Locke held a burning of books and materials related to witchcraft and the occult.
-During a sermon on February 13, he claimed to have discovered six "witches" within his congregation during an exorcism and threatened to expose their names.
+On February 2, 2022, Locke organized a burning of books and materials related to witchcraft and the occult, including novels from the Twilight and Harry Potter series.
+On February 13, 2022, during a subsequent sermon, Locke claimed to have identified six "witches" within his congregation during an exorcism and threatened to expose their names publicly.

+Come Out in Jesus Name (2023)

-Locke is the executive producer of the documentary film Come Out in Jesus Name, which was released in March 2023 through Fathom Events.^{} The film chronicled the ministries of deliverance ministers such as Alexander Pagani, Isaiah Saldivar, and Mike Signorelli.
-In a statement made to The Christian Post, Locke also expressed a desire to change his focus from politics, saying that he was “misdirected by focusing on things not in the spiritual realm.”
+Locke served as executive producer and subject of the documentary film Come Out in Jesus Name, released in March 2023 through Fathom Events.
+The film chronicled the ministries of deliverance ministers including Alexander Pagani, Isaiah Saldivar, and Mike Signorelli, culminating at Locke's revival tent in Tennessee.
+In a statement to The Christian Post, Locke expressed a desire to shift away from politics, saying that he had been "misdirected by focusing on things not in the spiritual realm."
+The film earned approximately $2.5 million at the box office.

+Advocation for violence against Palestinians

-During the early days of the bombing campaign in Gaza in October-November 2023, he advocated for violence against Palestinians.
-He further called for missiles to destroy the Dome of the Rock and called Islam a Satanic cult.
+During the early weeks of the Israeli military campaign in Gaza in October and November 2023, Locke publicly advocated for violence against Palestinians, called for missiles to destroy the Dome of the Rock, and described Islam as a Satanic cult.

+Burning Bible attack

-On March 31, 2024, on Easter Sunday, an unknown man parked a trailer filled with Bibles at an intersection near Locke's church, and then intentionally set it on fire, according to the sheriff's office.
-Locke said that the act "was most assuredly directed at us" and that it proved Christianity is "under attack more than ever before in the United States of America".
+On March 31, 2024, on Easter Sunday, an unidentified man parked a trailer loaded with Bibles near an intersection adjacent to Locke's church and intentionally set it alight, according to the local sheriff's office.
+Locke stated that the act "was most assuredly directed at us" and characterized it as evidence that Christianity is "under attack more than ever before in the United States of America."

+Alleged FBI raid

+In July 2026, Locke said that approximately 60 federal agents had raided his home and searched the offices of Locke Media as part of an investigation into allegations including the misappropriation of church funds.
+According to Locke, agents seized electronic devices and financial records, and he said that he had been told that he had been under investigation for about two years.
+He denied wrongdoing and said that he and Global Vision Bible Church had "nothing to hide".
+The Christian Post reported that the FBI's Tennessee field office did not immediately confirm whether it was involved in the investigation.